Euler diagram: Euler and the time after

-As shown in the illustration to the right, Sir William Hamilton in his posthumously published Lectures on Metaphysics and Logic (1858–60) erroneously asserts that the original use of circles to "sensualize ... the abstractions of Logic" (p.
-180) was not Leonhard Paul Euler (1707–1783) but rather Christian Weise (1642–1708) in his Nucleus Logicae Weisianae that appeared in 1712 posthumously, however, the latter book was actually written by Johann Christian Lange rather than Weise.
-He references Euler's Letters to a German Princess [Partie II, Lettre XXXV, February 17, 1791, ed.
-Cournot (1842), pp. 412–417. – ED.]
+Since the history of the diagrams was only partially researched in the 19th century, most logicians attributed the diagrams to Euler, leading to numerous misunderstandings, some of which persist to this day.
+As shown in the illustration to the right, Sir William Hamilton erroneously asserted that the original use of the circles to "sensualize... the abstractions of logic" was not Euler but rather Weise; however the latter book was actually written by Johann Christian Lange, rather than Weise.
+He references Euler's Letters to a German Princess.